datagovuk/ckanext-dgu/README.txt

 Requirements
 ============

-To use this extension you need CKAN and ckanext installed.
+To use this extension you need CKAN installed.

 Quickstart
 ==========